certeu/morio/docs/docs/reference/terminology/readme.md

 title: Terminology
 ---

-When we write about Morio, we may reach for terminology or jargon that readers may be unfamiliar with.
+When reading about Morio, you may encounter terms you are unfamiliar with, or that are ambigious wiothout context.

-Below are all terms where we felt the need to explain what we mean by them to avoid confusion:
+For example, if you are new to Morio, you are unlikely to _intuitivel get_ what a _flanking node_ is, and while you probably know what _settings_ are that doesn't explain why we mean by them in the context of Morio.

+These pages -- along with [our jargon file](/docs/reference/jargon) -- attempt to remediate that:

 <SubPages />